Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Position Auction, Partition Matroid, and General Matroid SPP Mechanisms

-The improved bounds of multi-unit auctions lead to improved approximations for position auctions and partition matroids settings.
-We also explore to what extent our technique can be applied to general matroids.
-While we are not able to obtain improvements over $1-1/e$ for general matroids, we show that the Myersonian prices can be used to obtain an alternative SPM that is a $1-1/e$ approximation.
-We provide the improved approximations for Position Auctions in the next subsection.
-The partition matroid and general matroid approximations are provided in Appendices \ref{sec:par_matroid} and \ref{sec:matroid}.

-\subsection{\nc{Position Auctions}}
+\subsection{{Position Auctions}}

-\nc{Position auction (PA) setting capture the allocation constraints in search advertisement \citep{varian2007position, athey2011position}.
-In this setting, there are $n$ positions characterized by click-through-rates $\alpha_1 \geq \alpha_2 \geq \hdots \geq \alpha_n$ and $n$ buyers with private value-per-click equal to $v_1, \hdots, v_n$, where $v_i$ is independently drawn from distribution $F_i$.
-If buyer $i$ is allocated to position $j$ and charged payment $\pi_i$ in expectation of clicks, then his expected utility will be $u_i = \alpha_j v_i - \pi_i$.
-Note that we will describe the mechanism in terms of expected payment $\pi_i$ and not payment per click.
-If a buyer is allocated $x_i$ clicks in expectation and is charged $\pi_i$, this is equivalent to charging him $\pi_i / x_i$ per click.}
+The position auction (PA) setting captures the allocation constraints in search advertisements; see, for example, \cite{varian2007position} and \cite{athey2011position}.
+In this setting, there are $n$ positions characterized by click-through-rates $1\ge \alpha_1 \geq \alpha_2 \geq \hdots \geq \alpha_n \ge 0$ and $n$ buyers with private value-per-click equal to $v_1, \hdots, v_n$, where $v_i$ is independently drawn from distribution $F_i$.
+If buyer $i$ is allocated to position $j$ and charged a certain payment amount $\pi_i$ in return for clicks, then his expected utility will be $u_i = \alpha_j v_i - \pi_i$.
+Note that we describe the mechanism in terms of expected payment $\pi_i$ and not payment per click.
+If a buyer $i$ is allocated $x_i$ clicks in expectation and is charged $\pi_i$, this is equivalent to charging him $\pi_i / x_i$ per click.